-Mortal Kombat 11 is the latest entry in the long-running series and it’s coming to Xbox One, PlayStation 4, Windows PC, and Nintendo Switch later this year.
+Mortal Kombat 11 is the latest entry in the long-running series and it’s out on Xbox One, PlayStation 4, Windows PC, and Nintendo Switch.

-The Mortal Kombat 11 release date is confirmed for April 23rd in North America.
-And with the release date just weeks away, many people are trying to decide if the game is worth buying.
+Now that the game’s release date is here, and with reviews starting to popup, many people are trying to decide if the game is worth buying.

 Retailers are currently offering three versions of Mortal Kombat 11.
 The list includes the standard edition, the Premium Edition, and a high-end Kollector’s Edition that comes with a bunch of extras.